Key to Rick's Wine Journal Comments and Notes and related Wine Terms

 halbtrocken German wine term meaning 'half-dry' wine measuring sweetness of wine as measured in acidity by grams of sugar per liter with 12 being low and 18 being high - half-dry or halbtrocken wine has medium sugar content - medium acidity.

-horizontal A term referring to a selection or collection of wines from the same vintage across a series of different producers, region or AVA's, or varietals.
+horizontal Horizontal in the context of wine is a term referring to a flight, selection or collection of wines from the same vintage across a series of different producers, region or AVA's, or varietals.

 Kabinett